 §3&4

-Winter 2024
+Fall 2024

 We explore product design, project management, code development, usability testing, and team management within the context of mobile app development.
 Your goals: to identify an innovative mobile app idea and to design and develop it for a product launch at the end of the term.
+Visit the Gallery to view a sample of projects from previous terms.
 Along the way, you learn how to program a mobile phone running iOS or Android.
 We focus on device-dependent native app developments, not cross-platform solutions.
-ADD DEADLINE Sept.
-6th, 2024: in many CSE MDE/Capstone courses students form teams and begin accelerated work early in the semester.
-Attendance early in the term is critical for success.
-For the Fall 2024 term, these courses, including this one, will stop allowing enrollment September 6th, 2024.

 Room & time

-Discussions: 1005 EECS
+Discussions: 1303 EECS

 TTh 10:30 - 12:00